moj-analytical-services/splink/docs/dev_guides/dependency_management.md

 #### Compatibility Checks

 * **Automated Testing**: Use Continuous Integration (CI) to help test the latest python and package versions.
 This helps identify compatibility issues early.
-* **Matrix Testing**: Test against a matrix of dependencies or python versions to ensure broad compatibility. [pytest_run_tests_with_cache.yml](https://github.com/moj-analytical-services/splink/blob/master/.github/workflows/pytest_run_tests_with_cache.yml) is currently our broad compatability check for supported versions of python.
+* **Matrix Testing**: Test against a matrix of dependencies or python versions to ensure broad compatibility. [pytest_run_tests_with_cache.yml](https://github.com/moj-analytical-services/splink/blob/master/.github/workflows/pytest_run_tests_with_cache.yml) is currently our broad compatibility check for supported versions of python.

 #### Handling Breaking Changes